PiercingDan/spark-Jupyter-AWS/README.md

     #   - must be a .tar.gz file
     # download-source: "https://www.example.com/files/hadoop/{v}/hadoop-{v}.tar.gz"
 ```
 All other parameters are up to you.
 I recommend using HVM AMI's rather than PVM AMI's as all instances on EC2 support HVM but not PVM.
-I also recommend using t2.micro instances to practice the setup as they are covered in the free-tier.
+I also recommend using t2.micro instances, the simplest HVM instance, to practice the setup as they are covered in the free-tier.

 When finished, simply launch and log into your cluster through the flintrock command line interface.
 I launch a custom AMI built from the Amazon Linux AMI.
 To begin, you may simply launch the default Amazon Linux AMI.